andrei021/100-days-of-code/r1-log.md

 Enter your choice
 ```
 ### Day 39
-• Did the last challenge again in order to consolidade my knowledge :smirk_cat:
+• Did the last challenge from scratch again in order to consolidade my knowledge :smirk_cat: